Overcoming chronic fatigue

 Tip 3: Drop the victim style questions (‘why me?’) and ask questions that lead you to better health instead

 Questions are powerful.
 What would life look like if you didn’t have the chronic illness?
 Who do you need to talk to feel more positive about your journey to health?
 What would it take to be that healthy?
 “By asking and answering these questions you will be signalling that the chronic fatigue does not work for you in your life,” Fiona says.
-The next action step is to take action and move towards the healthier image of yourself.
+The next step is to take action and move towards the healthier image of yourself.

 Tip 4: Trust your intuition around what will work for you personally